BEYOND THE NEW BOOKS

 FORTHCOMING ENGLISH MONARCHS SERIES TITLES

 Simon Adams (Reader in History, University of Strathclyde) is finishing work on ‘Elizabeth I’ for Yale.
-In October 2019 Yale UK updated the release date of Elizabeth I to October 2021.
+After several delays the book is now scheduled for release in October 2024.

 James VI and I